-You can choose from various locations if you plan to study for a law degree in Australia, you can choose amongst a broad range of locations, including the cultural and economic hotspots of Sydney and Melbourne, and the east coast region of Brisbane.
+You can choose from various locations if you plan to study for a law degree in Australia.
+Some are cultural and economic hotspots of Sydney and Melbourne and the east coast region of Brisbane.

-There is no shortage of options when it comes to choosing the best place to study law in Australia.
+There is no shortage of options for choosing the best place to study law in Australia.

-So, if you are someone who likes to debate or see yourself interrogating in a courtroom, then getting a Law degree is the best option.
-A degree in the law allows you to take up a range of positions in the fields of politics, business, and banking.
+If you like to debate or see yourself interrogating in a courtroom, then getting a Law degree is the best option.
+A law degree allows you to take up various political, business, and banking positions.

 VET (Vocational Education and Training) Level